 There were times on the walk where we stopped to paddle in a stream, and there was a time when we went quickly to get past some cows that started to get a bit too curious, but ultimately we went at our own pace.
 The ones in front waited for the slower ones at a convenient time to them, and no one felt out of sync as we all enjoyed the walk for the journey that it was.
 This happens in life too, there are times when we have to stop or slow down, and there are times when it seems that things are moving too quickly, however, we need to consider if the pace is right for us as an individual to deal effectively with what is going on around us.
 I know that I could push harder in my career when I didn’t have children, but now I do, I need to adjust the pace at which I can develop at work.
 It doesn’t mean that I don’t want to, but if I push on regardless, it is not only me who suffers, but those around me too.
 There will be times when I can dedicate more to work rather than my home life, but just because someone else seems further ahead than me, doesn’t mean that I should try to keep up.
 The difficulty is knowing when we are trying to keep up, and when we are ready to challenge our own self.
 The only advice I can give is to take time to pause and reflect, take time to think about what you are doing and why you are doing it.
 Ask yourself the question, is this for my benefit or someone else’s?

 I was watching tv with my son the other day and someone said the saying “you can’t see past the end of your nose,’ and he asked what that meant.
-I explained that it was when you are so caught up doing something, you can’t see anything else that is going on around you, and that when this happens you often miss other things around you.
+I explained that it was when you are so caught up doing something, you can’t see anything else that is going on around you.
 He instantly put his hand up to his nose and said that he wouldn’t be able to see very much, which I said proved the saying.
-He then however held his hand up against my nose and declared that I would be able to see much more someone else could as I had a big nose!
+He then however held his hand up against my nose and declared that I would be able to see much more than someone else could as I had a big nose!

 My initial reaction was to say how rude he was being, as although he doesn’t know it, I have a ‘hang up’ about the size of my nose and I didn’t appreciate it being pointed out to me!
 The thought then crossed my mind that what I see as a bad point of me, in this case, it is actually a benefit.
 I may see having a larger than average nose as a bad thing, but according to him, I was doing better as I would be able to see further.